7.6 SOLID Principles

 }

-// ✅ ISP Compliant: split by responsibility
+// ✅ ISP compliant: split interfaces by role

 interface Workable { void work(); }